arhohuttunen/homeassistant-configuration/README.md

 ## Backup to Github

-The process of backing up to Github is pretty well documented in [https://www.home-assistant.io/docs/ecosystem/backup/backup\_github/](https://www.home-assistant.io/docs/ecosystem/backup/backup_github/ "Configuration Backup to GitHub") instructions.
+The process of backing up to Github is pretty well documented in [Configuration Backup to GitHub](https://www.home-assistant.io/docs/ecosystem/backup/backup_github/) instructions.

 It’s quite important that you do not push any sensitive information to Github.